mdn/content/files/en-us/web/css/css_backgrounds_and_borders/index.md

 {{CSSRef}}

-The **CSS backgrounds and borders** module provides for adding borders, rounded corners, and box shadows to elements.
-The module also provides for setting whether cells inside a {{HTMLElement("table")}} have shared or separate borders.
+The **CSS backgrounds and borders** module provides properties for adding borders, rounded corners, and box shadows to elements.

-The module provides for many border styles, including properties to create borders made of images of any image type, from raster images to CSS gradients.
-Borders can be square or rounded, including providing different radii for each corner.
+You can add different types of border styles, including borders made of images of any image type, from raster images to CSS gradients.
+Borders can be square or rounded, and a different radius can be set for each corner.
 Elements can be rounded whether or not they have a visible border.

 Box shadows include inset and outset shadow, single or multiple shadows, and solid or allowed to fade to transparent.
 An outer box-shadow casts a shadow as if the border-box of the element were opaque.
 An inner box-shadow casts a shadow as if everything outside the padding edge were opaque.
 The shadow can be solid or include a spread distance with the shadow color transitioning to transparent.

+The properties in this module also let you define whether cells inside a {{HTMLElement("table")}} should have shared or separate borders.

 ### Backgrounds, borders, and box shadows in action